Prohibited and Restricted Items for Travelers Entering Iran: A Complete Guide

 Narcotics and Psychotropic Substances

 All illegal drugs and controlled psychotropic substances are completely banned and carry severe penalties.
+Recreational substances that may be legal elsewhere are not permitted in Iran.
+If you take prescribed medication that contains a controlled ingredient, see the medicine guidance below.

 Weapons and Explosives